joez2450/apcsa-freedom-project/blog/entry03.md

 ##### 2/2/26

 ### Context
-Following the winter break, I continued to watch through a [Swift tutorial playlist](https://www.youtube.com/playlist?list=PLwvDm4VfkdpiLvzZFJI6rVIBtdolrJBVB) and learning new concepts.
+Following the winter break, I continued to watch through the [Swift tutorial playlist](https://www.youtube.com/playlist?list=PLwvDm4VfkdpiLvzZFJI6rVIBtdolrJBVB) I found to learn new concepts.
 Previously, I learned about the different types of Swift variables and loops.
-But over the past few weeks, I focused on the core concepts of access and control.
+But over the past few weeks, I focused on the core concepts of access and control, knowing that they would be extremely vital in my brain stimulating app.

 To begin with my tinkering process, I first created a new class called `firstClass` and within it, I created two variables of the `String` type: `title` and `name`.
 After that, I created an `init`, which is essentially the equivalent of a constructor in a Java class, and gave it two parameters: `title` and `name` respectively.
 I also made parameters the `String` data type.